jappeace/jappeaceApplication/content/mtl.md

 I call this `AppM` a concrete type because there is only one way to pattern match on it.
 We're not allowed to pretend it's a `Maybe` for example.
-This definition is used in the `assignIndexToVariables`:
+This definition is used in the `assignIndexToVariables` function:

 ```haskell
 assignIndexToVariables :: AST VariableName -> Variables -> AppM (AST Int)